albertcbraun/WifiDLite/README.md

 [Apache Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)

 ## Demo App
+There is a demo app project separate from the library which is included in this source code.
+Please see the demo app's MainActivity and various fragments for examples of code use.

-Download from Google Play: https://play.google.com/store/apps/details?id=com.albertcbraun.wifidlitedemoapp
+You can also download the demo app from Google Play: https://play.google.com/store/apps/details?id=com.albertcbraun.wifidlitedemoapp

 ## Build
 This project was written using Android Studio and Gradle.
 You should be able to check it out directly from GitHub using  Android Studio.